-The last date for withdrawal from NWEN 405 with entitlement to a refund of tuition fees is Fri 23 July 2010.
-The last date for withdrawal without being regarded as having failed the course is Fri 24 Sept 2010 -- though later withdrawals may be approved by the Dean in special circumstances.
+The last date for withdrawal from NWEN 405 with entitlement to a refund of tuition fees is Friday 27 July.
+The last date for withdrawal without being regarded as having failed the course is Friday 28 Sept.
+Later withdrawals may be approved by the Dean in special circumstances.